js-geekz/covid-tracker/README.md

 # covid-tracker

-Workshop for learning building UI with react, typescript and API's with nodejs, express.
+Workshop project for learning building UI with react, typescript and API's with nodejs, express.

 ## Install Dependencies
 ```